Thomas Issorat

-Thomas Accipe Issorat (born 3 September 1993) is a French Guianaan footballer who currently plays for CSC de Cayenne in the French Guiana Régional 1 and the French Guiana national team.
+Thomas Accipe Issorat (born 3 September 1993) is a French Guianan footballer who currently plays for CSC de Cayenne in the French Guiana Régional 1 and the French Guiana national team.

 International career

 Issorat made his national team debut for French Guiana on 23 June 2017 in a 1–1 draw against Jamaica.

 Issorat scored his first goal and first competitive goal on 7 September 2018, scoring the opening goal in a 5–0 win against Anguilla, as part of 2019–20 CONCACAF Nations League qualifying.